thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-BALANCE-BY-RISK.md

 1. The processor will receive the ID of the account-balance-by-risk rule set in the application handler.
 2. The processor will receive the risk score of the user set in the app manager.
-3. The processor will receive the $USD value of all protocol supported tokens owned by the to address and the $USD value of the transaction.
+3. The processor will receive the U.S. Dollars value of all protocol supported tokens owned by the to address and the U.S. Dollars value of the transaction.
 4. The processor will loop through the risk scores within the rule ID provided to find the range that the user is within.
 The processor loops until a risk score within the rule is greater than the risk score of the to address and uses the previous `max balance` value.
     - If the risk score of the to address is greater than or equal to the last risk score in the `risk scores` array, the processor will use the last `max balance` limit of the array.
 5. The processor will then check if the transaction value + current balance total is less than the risk score `max balance`.
 If total is greater than `max balance`, the rule will revert.